PaulyDuk/sunshine-minds/README.md

 - A calming color palette and image set to entice the user in further and remain on the page.
 - Links to external sources to allow the user to reach further information.

-# Image of website / amiresponsive
-# Link to Live website
 # Table of Contents
 # User Stories